patrickbwarren/openshift-rosediagram/README.md

 # Passage orientation diagrams

+_Code being migrated to an Inkscape plugin as OpenShift 2.0 no longer exists_

 This is a simple web interface to generate passage orientation 'rose' diagrams from survex .3d files that are available online.
 It uses Redhat OpenShift and is cloned from https://github.com/openshift-quickstart/r-quickstart.
 I can recommend reading through the docs associated with the R quickstart to see just how closely I've copied the underlying ideas!